saranshbansal/learn-aws/NOTES.md

 7. Go to AWS CLI and run the command.
 Your new instance will launch.
 Rename it to Public 1A.
 Do the same for other public and private subnets

-# EC2 Storage
-## EBS
-Storage service available to connect to EC2 over a network.
-EBS Volumes are available inside AZ.
-They are automatically replicated within AZ.

-### Types of EBS

--	Performance metrics: IOPS
-Instance store

--	Instance store is non-persistent and are physically attached to EC2 servers.
--	They offer high performance and are used for storing data temporarily which doesn’t need replication.

-### EBS Snapshot (for backup)

--	Snapshots are created for EC2 Volumes.
-These are stored outside AZ in S3.
--	Because they are outside AZ, they can be re-used in some other EBS volume in another AZ.
--	They can also be used to create AMIs

-# EFS (Elastic File System)

-EFS is file based storage service located outside of AZs (unlike EBS) and can be attached to multiple EC2 instances across AZs.
-It is a great way to attach a shared storage location between instances across AZs.
-Supports very large number of instances across many AZs unlike EBS which has certain constraints.
-EFS > EBS!
-Access to FS is via NFS (Network file system protocol) and is linux only that’s why we have mount points rather than drive letters.
-Can be connected to Corporate on-prem data centre.

-# EC2 User data and Metadata
-### User data:
-Allows you to run some code before running instances.
-Limited to 16kb

-### Metadata:
-Data about EC2 instance.
-By default located at http://<ip-address>/latest/meta-data/<commands>

 ## How to launch an Auto-scaling Web App on EC2
 -	Open EC2 page
 -	Create a new launch template with following changes: